lebogangolifant/alx-higher_level_programming/0x10-python-network_0/README.md

 ```
 chmod +x script_name.sh` for each script.
 ```
-2. Run perform the specified tasks
+2. To run the specified tasks
 ```
 ./0-body_size.sh 0.0.0.0:5000
 ```